TomB30/camp-manager/README.md

 - Visual timeline showing all events for a selected day
 - Navigate between days using Previous/Next buttons
 - Create new events with the "+ New Event" button
-- **Drag and drop children** from the sidebar to enroll them in events
+- **Drag and drop campers** from the sidebar to enroll them in events
 - **Drag and drop campers between events** to move them
 - Click on events to see details and manage enrollment
 - Real-time conflict detection prevents double-booking

 ### Campers Management
-- Add new children with medical information and allergies
+- Add new campers with medical information and allergies
 - View all enrolled campers in a card layout
-- Click on any child to see their schedule and details
+- Click on any camper to see their schedule and details
-- Edit or delete child records
+- Edit or delete camper records

 ### Team Management
 - Add team members with roles and certifications